 An annuity is a type of insurance contract that can offer a guaranteed income stream, making them a common investment of retirees.
 In exchange for a lump sum or a series of payments, an insurance company provides guaranteed returns.
 While only insurance companies can issue annuities, individuals may purchase them through banks, brokerage firms, and financial advisors.
-But what happens if the insurance company that issued the annuity goes out of business?
-Let’s take a look at how annuities are protected.
+If the insurance company that issued the annuity goes out of business, you do receive certain protections.

 Are Annuities Protected?

 The short answer is yes.
-Annuities are regulated and protected at the state level.
+Annuity regulations and protections are at the state level.
 Every state has a nonprofit guaranty organization that each insurance company operating in that state must join.
 In the event that a member company fails, the other companies in the guaranty association help pay the outstanding claims.

 Coverage limits vary by state, but all 50 state organizations protect at least $250,000 per customer, per company.
-Annuities in Washington D.C. are protected up to $300,000, while those in Puerto Rico are protected up to $100,000.
+Annuities in Washington D.C. have $300,000 of protection, while those in Puerto Rico get $100,000 in coverage.

 The table below breaks down the coverage limits for each state: